Child euthanasia: Belgium

 On February 13, 2014, Belgium became the first country to allow voluntary child euthanasia without any age restriction.

 However, a child must ask for the procedure and verify that they understand what will happen.

 The parents must also consent to euthanasia of the child.

 The child's doctor must confirm that they are "in a hopeless medical situation of constant and unbearable suffering that cannot be eased and which will cause death in the short term."

-Since its legalization in 2014, three children have died by euthanasia in Belgium.
+As of 2018, three children have died by euthanasia in Belgium.